aleksanderhanski/da-preference-learning/README.md

 `abdulmalik1518/cars-datasets-2025` dataset, filters to cars with ≥7 seats, cleans unit strings, removes one HP outlier, and writes:

-- `dataset/dataset_preprocessed.csv` - discrete (binned) version
-- `dataset/dataset_preprocessed_continuous.csv` - raw numerical values
+- `dataset/dataset_preprocessed_continuous.csv` - raw numerical values used by all three models

-All three models use the continuous version.

 ## Run